elexive-com/elexive-calc/resources/CalculatorIntroduction.md

 The CalculatorIntroduction component serves as the entry point and educational gateway to the Elexive Calculator application.
 It provides a comprehensive introduction to the calculator's purpose, functionality, and business value, helping users understand how the tool can address their specific business transformation challenges through consulting services.

+> **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.

 ## Strategic Purpose

 The CalculatorIntroduction addresses critical customer needs identified in our research: